 Led Zeppelin’s guitarist Jimmy page also owned the house for a period of time from 1971 -1992.
 In 2015 it suffered a devastating fire which all but destroyed the house.
 A Scottish charity has now bought the estate and plans are in place to restore the fire damaged roofless shell.
 Access is not allowed into the grounds of Boleskin House, but you can see the front gate to the house and are allowed to explore the graveyard.

-Falls of Foyers is a 62-metre waterfall on River Foyers which feeds Loch Ness.
+Falls of Foyers is a dramatic 62-metre waterfall on River Foyers which feeds Loch Ness.
 It’s a short walk from the car park in Foyers.
-From the carpark follow the path down steps and through woodland to reach the two viewpoints.
-The spectacular waterfall is well worth a visit and makes for a good short walk.
+From the carpark follow the path down steps and through the forest to reach the two viewpoints.
+The spectacular waterfall is well worth a visit and makes for a good short walk through stunning woodland.
+Keep your eyes peeled for the elusive red squirrels!
+If you plan on completing this walk here is walkhighlands link.

-Dun Bonnet’s Cave is also located close to Foyers and features in season 3 of TV Series Outlander.
-The cave becomes a refuge for main character, Jamie Fraser.
+Dun Bonnet’s Cave is also located close to Foyers.
+The cave is purportedly where the real James Fraser, the 9th of Foyers hid out in for seven years following the battle of Culloden .
+The cave also features in season 3 of TV Series Outlander where it becomes a refuge for main character, Jamie Fraser.
 This storyline is based on the real life James Fraser (chief of the Fraser clan) who took part in the Jacobite Rebellion of 1745.
 The entrance to the cave is in the picture below.
-There is enough room for one person to enter at a time.
-The cave opens up once you have squeezed inside.
-It’s best to take a map as it can be difficult to find (link below has map).
+The cave is very well hidden and it is an adventure to try and find it.
+You can read our blog below to get more details on the cave and its location.

 Fort Augustus signals the end of Loch Ness.
 The quaint village is at the heart of the Great Glen and lies between Inverness and Fort William on the 60-mile-long Caledonian Canal.
 The canal locks attract a lot of boaters, walkers and tourists and is a popular place to visit all year round.
 Its location on the most southern tip of Loch Ness offers incredible views.
 There is a view point you can walk to which is one of the best places to take pictures of Loch Ness.

 Invermoriston is on the western edge of Loch Ness.
-There is a car park here and it is a worthwhile place to stop.
-You can take a short walk to see the Invermoriston old bridge and waterfalls.
+There is a handy car park in Invermoriston just off the road.
+From here you can visit the beautiful view-catcher and Invermoriston old bridge.
 The bridge was built by Thomas Telford and opened in 1813.
 Another place worth taking the time to walk to is the dramatic view catcher.
-This is on the Great Glen Way walking route and is not far from Invermoriston, but reaching it requires a short hike.
+This is on the Great Glen Way walking route and is not far from Invermoriston.
+Reaching it requires a short hike.
 It is worth the climb as you are rewarded with breath-taking views and a fantastic photo opportunity through the circular view-catcher when you reach it.

 Meall Fuar – Mhonaidh Is a mountain on the west side of Loch Ness (It’s not an easy one to pronounce).
 It is 699m high and is classed as a Graham in Scotland.
 It has a small car park at the bottom (free parking) and a good path to follow all the way up to the top.
 Like many of Scotland’s mountains there is a bit of a false summit, so make sure you keep going to get to the true peak.
 You will be rewarded with unrivalled views of Loch Ness, and you can even see Ben Nevis from the top on a clear day.
 The walk up and back down takes about 4 hours.
 We took a picnic and enjoyed it at the top of the hill.